INSTRUCTOR: Pascal Gagneux Ph.D. (Professor, Departments of Pathology and Anthropology)

 If you have more than one cell, you might get cancer.
 Cancer perfectly combines nature and nurture.

-READING: The Puzzling Origins of AIDS.
+2. The Puzzling Origins of AIDS.
 2004.
 James J. Moore Sci.
 American

-February 2 Reconstructing past disease, Major epidemiological transitions
+Lecture 8: Reconstructing past disease, Major epidemiological transitions

-Lecture 9: Paleopathology: how much can we find out about diseases in the distant past?
+Paleopathology: how much can we find out about diseases in the distant past?

 READING: The Changing Disease Scape in the Third Epidemiological Transition.
 2010.
 Kristin Harper and George